pankate38/pankate38/README.md

 ### Hi there 👋

+  When I was 13 years old, I was fascinated by the idea of making things happen by typing in a few words on my screen.
+The moment I successfully printed out "Hello World!" in Pascal made me curious to learn more.
+What helped the most was my first CS class in middle school.
+My first CS teacher had a unique approach to teaching the class by incorporating a competitive element into in-class coding exercises.
+He gave us general prompts to work with, but it was a race against time.
+The first ten students who succeeded got a perfect score and extra credit for that assignment.
+This motivated me to keep aiming for that top spot.
+The best part of that experience for me was that once ten people were done, they got to assist other students who didn't get it in time.
+This learning experience really sparked my enjoyment for coding and especially problem-solving together with other fellow coders.

+  Throughout my years of learning, I learned some of the basics of web-based languages like HTML, CSS, and JavaScript.
+The classes I'm taking are refining my knowledge and proficiency in Java, C++, and C.

 <!--
 **pankate38/pankate38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.